csigueros/azure-docs.es-es/articles/azure-maps/tutorial-search-location.md

 1. Agregue las siguientes líneas de código en el controlador de eventos `ready` del mapa después del código para consultar el servicio de búsquedas aproximadas.
 Este código creará una instancia de un elemento emergente y agregará un evento mouseover a la capa de símbolos.

-    ```JavaScript
+    ```javascript
-   //Create a popup but leave it closed so we can update it and display it later.
+    // Create a popup but leave it closed so we can update it and display it later.
     popup = new atlas.Popup();

     //Add a mouse over event to the result layer and display a popup when this event fires.